guillaumeprevot/webserver-spark/README.md

 # webserver-spark

-Web server based on Spark (Java) to serve mostly static files.
+Web server based on Spark (Java) to easily serve static files and folders.

 ## Presentation

-This project is a [one-class](./src/fr/techgp/webserver/SparkWebServer.java) Web Server written in Java using [Spark](http://sparkjava.com/).
+This project is a [one-file](./src/fr/techgp/webserver/SparkWebServer.java) Web Server written in Java using [Spark](http://sparkjava.com/).

 The default behaviour is :